 What does it mean for my baby after it is born?

-A baby with aortic stenosis should be delivered in a tertiary center with neonatal intensive care, paediatric cardiology, and paediatric cardiothoracic facilities.
+A baby with aortic stenosis should be delivered in a tertiary center with neonatal intensive care, paediatric cardiology, and paediatric cardiothoracic facilities, if possible.
 This allows coordination of care and permits access to emergency services in the immediate newborn period if needed.
 Vaginal delivery is usually recommended and caesarean section is reserved for obstetric indications.

-Depending on the severity of the baby’s condition, the paediatric cardiologist will make a decision what treatment baby would require after birth.
+Depending on the severity of the baby’s condition, the paediatric cardiologist will decide what treatment baby would require after birth.
 Some of these possible treatment pathways would have been discussed with you during pregnancy.
 Treatment would depend on the size and function of the left pumping chamber.
 In some cases, the baby might require a small operation to relieve the obstruction.
-If the left pumping chamber is very small in size then the baby would require a series of operations in order to increase the blood flow to the body and bypass the poorly functioning left pumping chamber.
+If the left pumping chamber is very small in size, the baby might need a series of operations to increase the blood flow to the body and bypass the poorly functioning left pumping chamber.

 Overall outcomes for isolated aortic stenosis are excellent.
-Children should receive follow-up over time, into adulthood, to make sure the narrowing within the pulmonary artery does not get worse.
+Children should receive follow-up over time, into adulthood, to make sure the narrowing within the aorta does not get worse.

 Will it happen again?